evaherbst/Trabecular_Segmentation_Avizo/README.md

 :computer: CT scan data from our paper can be found on [Figshare](link to figshare account)

-The method is shared under a [?? license](link to license file), which means you can use and modify as you wish, but please cite our preprint if you do so.
+The method is shared under a [?? license](link to license file), which means you can use and modify as you wish, but *please cite our preprint if you do so*.

 ____